bemto/bemto-components/docs/2_4_advanced.md

 Those functions can be used with up to three arguments: `props`, `state` and `component`.
 This would allow you to adapt any of the above based on the element's props, component's state, or to even go deeper by using the component itself.

 ***Note:** due to this mechanism, you should make sure that whenever you need an actual function as a prop argument in bemto context, you'll need to wrap it with an extra function that would return your function.

+The example for the next section on “handling state” shows how all of this works.

 ### Handling state